Article

 - Proof of worker’s compensation insurance

-- Individual employment agent license (in certain instances)
+- Individual employment agent license (if needed)

-How Deel helps you recruit internationally
+How Deel helps you hire internationally

 Deel helps thousands of companies expand globally by offering everything you need to scale a global team, including international recruitment tools and guidance.
 Our robust platform empowers you to hire anywhere while ensuring safety and compliance, but that’s not all.